ProtoSoftware/proto/README.md

 ---

-### Yum Package Manager
+### Yum/DNF Package Manager
-If you are using Fedora, OpenSUSE, or any other system that supports the yum package manager then use this installation method.
+If you are using Fedora, OpenSUSE, or any other system that supports the yum/dnf package manager then use this installation method.

 <details>
 <summary>Show Steps</summary>